Jerry Krause: Early career

-Krause was born in 1939 to a Jewish family and grew up in Chicago.
-He played high school baseball as a catcher at Taft High School in Chicago and attended Bradley University.

-After college, he went to work as a scout with the Baltimore Bullets.
+After college, Krause worked as a go-fer for Philip K. Wrigley, the owner of the Chicago Cubs.
+He then worked as a scout and in public relations for the Baltimore Bullets.
 Early on, Krause gained a reputation of being able to spot talent.
-Some credit him with discovering future Hall-of-Famer Earl Monroe.
+He advocated for the Bullets to draft Jerry Sloan and Earl Monroe.

 While with the Bullets, Krause urged the team to pick North Dakota forward Phil Jackson in the 1967 NBA draft.
 The Bullets did not draft him, but Krause continued to keep in touch during Jackson's playing career and into his first years as a coach.
 Their relationship flourished during the 1970s and 1980s.
 While Jackson was coaching the Albany Patroons in the Continental Basketball Association, Krause once called him to ask for an analysis of the league's players, which Jackson provided in detail.

-After a few years with Baltimore, Krause worked as a scout with the Phoenix Suns, Philadelphia 76ers, Los Angeles Lakers, and Chicago Bulls in the 1970s.
+Krause was a scout for the Chicago Bulls from their inaugural season in 1966 until 1971 when he had conflicts with head coach Dick Motta.
+He also scouted for the Phoenix Suns, Philadelphia 76ers and Los Angeles Lakers.

+On June 1, 1976, Krause was hired as the director of player personnel for the Bulls.
+One week into his role, he allegedly offered Ray Meyer the position of head coach but then denied it.
+The job instead went to Ed Badger who was not Krause's choice to fill the vacancy.
+Krause wanted to select Robert Parish in the 1976 NBA draft but Bulls owner Arthur Wirtz refused to negotiate with Parish's agent and instead drafted Scott May.
+On August 31, Krause resigned after three months in the role over apparent policy disagreements with Badger.

 Krause also worked as a baseball scout.
 He worked in the 1970s for the Cleveland Indians, Oakland Athletics, Seattle Mariners, and Chicago White Sox.
+He once worked as the general manager of a farm team for the Indians.
 While working for the Mariners, Krause continued to scout part-time for the Lakers.
 As a White Sox scout, he played a role in the signing of Ozzie Guillén and Kenny Williams, who would lead the White Sox to a World Series championship in as manager and general manager, respectively.
 He scouted for the White Sox until 1984.

 Chicago Bulls GM

-Krause replaced Rod Thorn as Chicago Bulls General Manager ahead of the 1985–86 NBA season.
+On March 26, 1985, Krause was hired by Jerry Reinsdorf as the vice president of basketball operations for the Bulls.